15 Ways to Keep Allergic Loved Ones Safe on Thanksgiving — And Always!

 - In that vein, don’t throw out labels, so they can double check.
 You could even text pictures of food labels while you’re shopping to verify as you go!

 - Be patient.
-You may think their requests are overkill (and you may even be right), but if you support them without complaint you’ll build a great trust that can last for years!
+You may think their requests are overkill (and you may occasionally be right), but if you support them without complaint you’ll build a great trust that can last for years!
 In fact, if they someday learn that they can relax some of their safety requests, they’ll feel more comfortable telling you if they aren’t worried that you’ll say, “I told you so!”

 - If you make a mistake, correct it as soon as you notice and apologize.
 Remember that this is serious, but you’re human.
 Do your best, own any mistakes, and do better as you move on.